 The Blue Merle Chihuahua

-When people think of blue Chihuahuas they may also be thinking of blue merle Chihuahuas.
+When people think of this color dog they may also be thinking of blue merle Chihuahuas.

 Interestingly, not all blue merle Chihuahuas have the dd genotype we learned about earlier.